vladtepesch/StringCompressor/readme.md

   - very common symbols cannot be encoded as 1-bit symbol since the 'TOP'-node has no leaf-indicator bits
   - 'rest' node is slightly inefficient for normal strings, as most characters are require less than 8 bits
       - may be different 'rest' nodes 5,6,7,8 bit codes
-  - currently handling of data in program memory (harward architecture CPU) is not well supported and have to be adapted manually
+  - currently handling of data in program memory (harvard architecture CPU) is not well supported and have to be adapted manually

 These limitations could be solved by additional decoding data:
   - a byte that told the actual 'rest' token